Jarrett Kingston: San Francisco 49ers

 Kingston was selected by the San Francisco 49ers in the sixth round (215th overall) of the 2024 NFL draft.
-He was waived on August 27, 2024.
+He was waived by San Francisco on August 27, 2024.

 Carolina Panthers

 On August 28, 2024, Kingston was claimed off waivers by the Carolina Panthers.
+He made seven appearances for Carolina during the regular season.

 Kingston was waived on August 26, 2025 and re-signed to the practice squad.

 Houston Texans

-On September 30, 2025, Kingston was signed by the Houston Texans off of the Panthers practice squad.
+On September 30, 2025, Kingston was signed by the Houston Texans off of the Panthers' practice squad.

+On February 21, 2026, Kingston re-signed with the Texans.
+He was waived on August 30 as part of final roster cuts.

+Miami Dolphins

+On August 31, 2026, Kingston was claimed off waivers by the Miami Dolphins.